 There are eight levels in total, each having three or more sections, and due to the extreme difficulty, it can take a very long to get through all of them.
 But there’s a big variety of stage types, starting from the forests of Xandraland, through the caves of Alxandra, into the Castle of Caldera, over the ocean, through mazes of Neverland, and finally to the desert for the final encounter.
 Together with the evolving stories and NPCs, it does give the grandiose sense of adventure, even though the game itself really is little more than a side-scroller.
 Still, in spite of its charms, it’s hard to really appreciate due to its frustrations.

 Xandra no Bouken was released translated into English in Europe, which renamed the game and the hero Whirlo (due to his whirlwind attack ability).
 Some of the other names have been changed too – the town is named Sandros, the demon lord is now Malix, and so forth.
-The cover ditches the Japanese art and replaces with the sort of goofy character designs typical of American cartoons of the 90s.
+The cover ditches the Japanese art and replaces it with the sort of goofy character designs typical of American cartoons of the 90s.